jaycor1214/CSCI183_ML_BIAS/README.md

 # CSCI183_ML_BIAS
-A construction and analysis of various machine learning models and incorporate bias into their feature list.
+An analysis of the impact of various features, algorithms, and parameters on bias within the prediction across multiple machine learning algorithms.